smarlydark-jpg/portfolio-2/README.md

 I am a aspiring video game QA Tester hoping to learn more about the video game industry and hoping to enter the game design, game creation or any other game related space.

 ## MY SKILLS
-Basic QA Testing Understanding: Test planning, bug reports, Version Control etc,
+Basic QA Testing Understanding: Test Planning, Bug Reports, Version Control etc.

 Understanding of SDLC